 The table below summarises the subjects on offer from the Department of Pathology in the new Bachelor of Science and Bachelor of Biomedicine degrees.

-This subject will introduce the fundamental principles of, and current questions about human pathology by study of causes, mechanisms of development and possible outcomes of disease, including defense and repair processes which occur in response to malfunction of tissues and organs.
+Introduces the fundamental principles of human pathology by study of causes, mechanisms of development and outcomes of disease, including defence and repair processes which occur in response to malfunction of tissues and organs.

 Mechanisms of Human Disease

 Systems Pathology-study of disease/s found within an organ system

 This subject extends the concepts and examination of disease commenced in second year Pathology (PATH20001, BIOM20001) with a focus on the following areas: cellular and molecular aspects underlying fundamental pathogenic mechanisms in organ specific pathologies.

 This subject provides a sound practical and theoretical understanding of the scientific investigation of disease by the examination of key experimental techniques in the context of particular diseases.
 Students will undertake macroscopic and microscopic examination of diseased tissue to consolidate their understanding of disease processes developed in PATH30001.
 Students will use protein, nucleic acid and morphological analysis methods to aid in their diagnosis of disease.
 This will be complemented by critical analysis of published research papers and computer assisted learning practicals.
 Diseases to be examined include major conditions affecting society.

 This subject will introduce students to basic principles of laboratory based analytical methods that are currently used in Pathology Research, Diagnostic Pathology and Forensic Pathology.